GuideNepalKharchapatraProductWalkthroughPersonal Finance

 A start-to-end tour of Kharchapatra — accounts, statements, budgets, goals, analytics, the tax helper, and the 15-minute monthly review.

-Most personal finance tools assume two things that don't hold in Nepal.
-First, that your bank has a public API and a tidy CSV export.
-Second, that you live in a single-calendar world where "this fiscal year" means January-to-December.
+Personal finance tools usually assume two things that don't hold in Nepal.
+One, that your bank exposes a public API and a tidy CSV export.
+Two, that you live in a single-calendar world where "this fiscal year" means January to December.

-Both assumptions break the moment you try to track money seriously in Nepal.
+Both assumptions break the moment you try to track money seriously here.
 Your bank's PDF doesn't open the way the app expects.
 Your accountant works in Bikram Sambat.
 Your salary slip has CIT and SSF deductions a Western tool has never heard of.
-And half your spending happens in eSewa and Khalti, not on a card.
+Half your spending happens in eSewa and Khalti, not on a card.

-Kharchapatra was built to handle exactly that — a Nepali household balance sheet, in रुपैयाँ, against the calendar your accountant actually uses.
-This post is a start-to-end walkthrough of what the app actually does, in roughly the order you'd touch it.
+Kharchapatra was built for exactly that situation: a Nepali household balance sheet, in रुपैयाँ, against the calendar your accountant actually uses.
+What follows is a start-to-end walkthrough of what the app does, in roughly the order you'd touch it.

 Why this app exists at all